 - Population testing of >5,000 Leonbergers indicates that the carrier rate of this muation is ~14%.

-is an autosomal recessive polyneuropathy resulting from a 10 base pair deletion within the gene ARHGEF10; dogs homozygous for the LPN1 mutation typically develop clinical signs of disease before they reach 3 years of age.
+is a polyneuropathy resulting from a 10 base pair deletion within the gene ARHGEF10; dogs homozygous (D/D) for the LPN1 mutation typically develop clinical signs of disease before they reach 3 years of age.

 We have also identified LPN1 homozygous affected with a biopsy confirmed polyneuropathy and clinical signs consistent with the disease.
 The LPN1 test can also be used in the Saint Bernard breed to aid in the diagnosis of polyneuropathy and to identify carriers in the breeding population.

-- Population testing of >7,000 Leonbergers indicates that the carrier rate of this muation is ~14%.
+- Population testing of >7,000 Leonbergers indicates that the carrier/at risk rate of this muation is ~12%.

 - Population testing of >350 Saint Bernards indicates that the carrier rate of this mutation is ~2%